-The Hostile Actions Casualties (Benefits) Law was enacted by the Israeli government with the aim of ensuring the social benefits of victims of hostile actions and their families.
-Under this law (and its accompanying regulations), the benefits are paid by the NII and funded by the State Treasury.
-The purpose of the law is to equate the rights of civilian victims of hostile actions with the rights and services granted to IDF soldiers and their bereaved families, which are handled by the Ministry of Defense.
-The law underwent several stages of revision until it reached its present format and wording.1 The innovations introduced by the law include the definition of a "hostile action," the establishment of a designated "approving authority," which confirms whether an incident is considered a hostile action, the definition of the principal rights under the law, full state funding of these benefits, the inclusion of past victims of hostile actions under the law and the transfer of the responsibility for handling cases to the NII.
+The Victims of Hostile Actions (Pensions) Law was enacted by the Israeli government with the aim of ensuring the social benefits of victims of hostile actions and their families.
+Under this law (and its accompanying regulations), the benefits are paid by the NII and funded by the Treasury.
+The purpose of the law is to equate the rights of civilian victims of hostile actions with the rights and services granted to IDF soldiers and their bereaved families, which are handled by the Defense Ministry.
+The law underwent several stages of revision until it reached its present format and wording.1 The innovations introduced by the law include the definition of a "hostile action," the establishment of a designated "approving authority," which confirms whether an incident is considered a hostile action, the definition of past victims of hostile actions under the law and the transfer of the responsibility for handling cases to the NII.